You are listening to the Sean Hannity Radio Show Podcast.

 Can you tell us a little bit about it?

-Yes, uh indeed.
+Yes, indeed.

-And I know how you feel foreign policy is obviously your your passion, your love where you have studied and obviously participated in in history throughout the years.
+Foreign policy is obviously your passion, your love, where you have studied and obviously participated in history throughout the years.

 You know, these are very difficult times we're living in.

-Um I think I know how you probably feel about the Iranian deal.
+I think I know how you probably feel about the Iranian deal.

-I think North Korea is the most pressing problem right now, and for a lot of different reasons, they have nuclear weapons in spite of the fact that Bill Clinton told us after he gave them four billion dollars that they're never gonna get nuclear weapons, they did get nuclear capability.
+They have nuclear weapons, in spite of the fact that Bill Clinton told us after he gave them $4 billion that they're never going to get nuclear weapons.

-They have threatened not only the entire region but Israel and the rest of the world.
+They have threatened not only the entire region, but Israel and the rest of the world.

-Once somebody has a nuclear weapon, how do you possibly stop them from getting ICBM capability, knowing that a lot of hundreds of thousands, if not more, people could die in the process.
+Once somebody has a nuclear weapon, how do you possibly stop them from getting ICBM capability, knowing that a lot of hundreds of thousands, if not more, people could die in the process?

 Well, Sean, you're absolutely right.

-Uh look, either you deal with the North Koreans or we have to.
+Look, either you deal with the North Koreans or we have to.

 The Chinese have to get over the idea that if they do anything tough with the North Korean regime, the regime might collapse and that would be bad for Chinese interests.

-They've just got to recognize that it's now the time to tighten the screws on the North Korean regime because uh the American president can't sit by and let this continue.
+They've just got to recognize that it's now the time to tighten the screws on the North Korean regime because the American president can't sit by and let this continue.

-Well, I agree, but I'm listening very carefully to everything you're saying, uh, Madam Secretary, and when you say, you know, either you handle this or we will have to, it just presents to me in my mind such a difficult needle to thread,
+And when you say, you know, either you handle this or we will have to, it just presents, to me, in my mind, such a difficult needle to thread, and it's a razor's edge because you've got to look at what's happening.

-and it's a razor's edge because you you you've you've got to look at what's happening, I mean, the proximity to not only China but South Korea and Japan, and that any attempt to stop them from getting ICBMs, intercontinental ballistic missiles, is gonna be met with the possibility, and and you use the word unhinged and reckless.
+I mean, the proximity to not only China, but South Korea and Japan, and that any attempt to stop them from getting ICBMs, intercontinental ballistic missiles, is going to be met with the possibility, and you use the word unhinged and reckless.

-I I don't know how militarily you do that.
+I don't know how militarily you do that.

-How do you thread that needle po how is it even possible?
+How is it even possible?

-Well, I'm sure the president is asking for his options.
+Well, I'm sure the President is asking for his options.

-Uh the the threat to Seoul is a threat of just uh a matter of hours because North Korea and South Korea sit literally across the line from one another, and even a conventional uh attack by North Korea on South Korea would cause uh many, many civilian casualties.
+The threat to Seoul is a threat of just a matter of hours because North Korea and South Korea sit literally across the line from one another.

 So I think what they're trying to do is they're trying to thread that needle.